TREATING RECEPTIVE LANGUAGE DELAYS AT HOME FOR LATE TALKERS

 During your daily routines at home, pay attention to HOW you’re talking to him.
 Toddlers with receptive language difficulties often need very specific and focused “teaching” (for lack of a better word) to begin to link words with objects, people, and events.

 When parents are resistant to changing the way they talk to a child, I (very gently, of course) remind them that we must change the way we’re talking and interacting with him in order to make a difference.
-Let’s face it, if the child was going to “pick it up” in daily conversations, it would have already happened, and there wouldn’t be a problem.
+Let’s face it, if the child were going to “pick it up” in daily conversations, it would have already happened, and there wouldn’t be a problem.

 Young children with difficulty understanding and processing language need adults who are there to “interpret” the world for them.
 These toddlers benefit from nurturing parents and teachers who can provide support to help them understand words and begin to make associations throughout the day.